ukgov-equality-hub/gender-pay-gap/Documentation/Getting the code running.md

 * Run the `GenderPayGap.WebUI` project from your IDE
   This should automatically be set as the default Startup Project so you should just be able to click the "Play" button
+  * for Visual Studio code you can do `dotnet run` from the `gender-pay-gap/GenderPayGap.WebUI` folder

 * The code should build and run successfully

-* The website should be visible at https://localhost:44371/  - maybe https://localhost:5001/ ?
+* The website should be visible at https://localhost:44371/  - maybe https://localhost:5000/ or https://localhost:5001/ ?
   The homepage / static pages should all work, but things like Search won't return any entries (because there's no data in your database)